 So what are you waiting for?
 You won’t be disappointed!
 The Morne Blanc trail offers something for everyone, so make sure to check it out when looking for what to do in Mahé Island.

 Sauzier Waterfall is the main and most easily accessible on the island of Mahé.
 You can reach the waterfall along an easy trail from the parking lot that takes no more than 5 minutes.

 Unlike the hiking trails listed above, you don’t need hiking shoes or a guide as it’s straightforward to roam around.

-The entrance fee is SCR50 (about $4) which is reasonable to spend some time here, have a swim, and relax.
+The entrance fee is SCR50 (USD $4) which is reasonable to spend some time here, have a swim, and relax.

 It’s deep enough to jump from the rocks and swim for 30 minutes or so.
 You’ll also find locals outside selling fresh coconuts and snacks you can take to the waterfall.

 The BEST Affordable Camera For Travel

 If you’re on the hunt for a professional camera for traveling, check out the Canon G7 X Mark II.